navi-language/navi/README.md

 - **Versatile Programming**

-  Provided serves as a general programming language (Navi), while also a streaming computing engine (Navi Stream) which enabling efficient and real-time data analysis for dynamic services.
+  Serves as a general programming language (Navi), while also a streaming computing engine (Navi Stream) which enabling efficient and real-time data analysis for dynamic services.

 - **High Performance**